January 11, 2022

 Consider cooperation.
 Many of us (and I include myself here) are apt to endorse the idea of working together, not only because it’s effective for accomplishing many goals but also because it just seems, well, more desirable than doing stuff by yourself.
 And even lovelier than collaborating on a specific task is feeling part of a “community.”
 But along come spoilsport questions like “Wait, working together toward what goal?” or “But what does your community stand for?”
 When one author lauded the kind of individual who “willingly subjects his own ego to the life of the community,” it seems important to point out that that author was Adolf Hitler.4

 “The problem is that communities often act like bloated individuals,” observed educational theorist Nel Noddings.
+(Martin Luther King, Jr., citing Reinhold Niebuhr, put it this way: “Groups are more immoral than individuals.”)
 The ends they pursue so energetically can be appalling just as surely as they can be commendable.5 Moreover, communities sometimes coalesce around disparaging and dehumanizing the members of other communities, with out-groups defined as enemies.
 This is particularly likely to happen, according to recent research, if a given nation or religion, say, comes to regard itself as exceptional and superior, a phenomenon that has been dubbed “collective narcissism.”

 It doesn’t take long to spot a connection to education.
 An initiative called the Child Development Project (CDP)6 worked on turning individual classrooms (as well as whole schools) into “caring communities.”
 Its creators fleshed out the details of that concept, implemented it in a number of districts, and designed research to assess the effectiveness of their efforts.
 One of their findings was particularly intriguing: Students who said their classrooms felt like communities scored higher on measures of moral sophistication, but only in environments that “encouraged more active student influence and self-direction.”
 In other (non-CDP) schools, which tended to be more traditionally teacher-directed, with an emphasis on getting students to do what they were told, a perception of community was associated with lower levels of moral reasoning.7